data-skeptic/careers-blog/just-enough/2022/why-data-scientists-need-docker.md

-# Why Data Scientists Need Docker

-> I don't know what to tell you, it works on my computer.
+> "I don't know what to tell you, it works on my computer."

 The quote above was an all to frequently heard platitude in many software development groups prior to advancements in software tooling such ad Docker.